julien-michot/tinyopt/README.md

 ## Documentation

-You see browse through the documentation on [ReadTheDocs](https://tinyopt.readthedocs.io/en/latest).
+You can easily browse through the documentation on [ReadTheDocs](https://tinyopt.readthedocs.io/en/latest).

 Otherwise, here are a few ways to call `tinyopt`.